lulupac/pocketworkers/README.md

 # quickworkers
-quickworkers is a tiny lib in Python 2.x largely inspired by the "Poor man task queue" code in [Bat-belt](https://github.com/sametmax/Bat-belt).
+quickworkers is a quick-and-dirty nanolib in Python 2.x largely inspired by the "Poor man task queue" code in [Bat-belt](https://github.com/sametmax/Bat-belt).
 While keeping its simplicity of use, it adds a few extra  functionalities such as the ability to launch a pool of workers and support for coroutine as the worker function.
 It also provides a simple way to chain pools of workers together into a data pipeline.

 Examples better speaks for themselves.